SunshineSeaWind/Coursera-DeepLearning-AI/README.md

 # Coursera-DeepLearning-AI
-code of online homework in Coursera-deepLearning.ai
+Code of online homework in Coursera-deepLearning.ai